publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schF/ptVIII/m__us_usc_t26_s529A.md

             (A) under which a person may make contributions for a taxable year, for the benefit of an individual who is an eligible individual for such taxable year, to an ABLE account which is established for the purpose of meeting the qualified disability expenses of the designated beneficiary of the account,

-            (B) which limits a designated beneficiary to 1 ABLE account for purposes of this section,
+            (B) which limits a designated beneficiary to 1 ABLE account for purposes of this section, and

-            (C) which allows for the establishment of an ABLE account only for a designated beneficiary who is a resident of such State or a resident of a contracting State, and

-            (D) which meets the other requirements of this section.
+            (C) which meets the other requirements of this section.

         (2) __Cash contributions__